Reading Course Outcomes

-- Correctly identify definitions in an English-English dictionary of target words used in a high-intermediate level ESL academic textbooks by using grammar, word parts, context clues, and the dictionary’s sample sentences.
+- Correctly identify definitions in a monolingual dictionary of target words used in high-intermediate level ESL academic textbooks by using grammar, word parts, context clues, and the dictionary’s sample sentences.

-- Guess the meaning of vocabulary assigned from high-intermediate level texts using word parts, grammar, and context clues.
+- Determine the meaning of vocabulary assigned from high-intermediate level texts using word parts, grammar, punctuation and context clues.

 - Expand targeted vocabulary assigned from high-intermediate level texts and academic passages.

-- Infer main ideas and details in academic, journalistic, and literary prose at the high-intermediate level.
+- Articulate main ideas, both stated and inferred, and important details in academic, journalistic, and literary prose at the high-intermediate level.

-- Write a summary of an academic multiple-paragraph reading passage from a high-intermediate ESL text or high-intermediate level reading that is 50-75% the length of the original in which the main ideas and major details are accurately paraphrased.
+- Write a summary of an academic multiple-paragraph reading passage from a high-intermediate level reading that is approximately one third the length of the original in which the main ideas and major details are accurately paraphrased.